bmchtech/blog/content/post/multiply.md

 </center>

  Each cycle, we read 8 bits from the <span style="color:#3a7dc9"> **multiplier**</span>, and with it, we generate 4 addends.
-We then feed them into 4 of the 6 outputs of this CSA array, and when we have our 2 results, feed those 2 results back to the very top of the CSA array for the next cycle.
+We then feed them into 4 of the 6 inputs of this CSA array, and when we have our 2 results, feed those 2 results back to the very top of the CSA array for the next cycle.
 On the first cycle of the algorithm, we can initialize those 2 inputs to the
 CSA array with `0`s.